Two-ingredient dough breakfast calzones

 - Preheat oven to 375ºF.
 Line a sheet pan with parchment paper.

-- Place eggs, salt and pepper in a medium bowl; whisk well to combine.
-Place about 2 Tbsp of beaten egg in a small bowl; set aside (you’ll use this later to brush the calzones).
+- Place eggs, salt, and pepper in a medium bowl; whisk well to combine.
+Remove about 2 tbsp beaten egg to a small bowl; set aside (you’ll use this later to brush the calzones).

-- Place yogurt and flour in a large bowl; stir well with a wooden spoon until just combined and then keep mixing dough in bowl with your hands until smooth (about 2 minutes of kneading).
-If dough is too sticky to knead, add more flour, 1 Tbsp at a time, until no longer sticky.
+- Place flour and yogurt in a large bowl; stir well with a wooden spoon until just combined and then keep mixing dough in bowl with your hands until smooth (about 2 minutes of kneading).
+If dough is too sticky to knead, add more flour, 1 tbsp at a time, until no longer sticky; let rest 5 minutes.

 - Place a large piece of parchment paper on a work surface; place dough on paper.
 Use a knife to cut dough into 4 equal pieces.
 Use a rolling pin to roll each piece of dough into a circle measuring about 6 inches across.
 Place 1/4 scrambled egg mixture on one side of each dough circle.